k33g/k33g.github.com/_posts/2015-12-10-OPENIOTCHALLENGE-START.md

 layout: post
 title: Open IoT Challenge, my start-up info : Open IoT Challenge, my start-up
-teaser: I participate in the Open IoT Challenge (of the Eclipse Foundation).
+teaser: I participate in the Open IoT Challenge of the Eclipse Foundation.
 For some time, I wondered: "How can I test my backends infrastructure with thousands of connected objects (or more) without these objects?".
 ---

 #Open IoT Challenge